 Last but not least, this number isn’t written in stone.
 The application process is dynamic, and you are not closing off opportunities by deciding on a number to target now.

-Putting together your initial list of b-schools to apply to: Which MBA programs are right for me?
+Putting together your initial list of b-schools to apply to

-As you have gone through the previous steps in this process, a group of feasible and appealing programs most likely has evolved almost organically.
+As you have gone through the previous steps, a group of feasible and appealing programs most likely has evolved almost organically.
 It’s time to firm it up in preparation for the hands-on application process.

 Break it down into categories